-- 1. To elect one Class II director to hold office until the 2027 annual meeting of shareholders; - 2.
-To ratify the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2024; and - 3.
-To approve (on an advisory basis) the compensation of our named executive officers.
+- 1. To elect two Class III directors to hold office until the 2028 annual meeting of shareholders; - 2.
+To ratify the appointment of our independent registered public accounting firm for the fiscal year ending December 31, 2025; - 3.
+To approve (on an advisory basis) the compensation of our named executive officers; and - 4.
+To transact any other business that may properly be brought before the Annual Meeting or any adjournment or postponement thereof.